PetPalHQ

 The Verdict

-Buy this if you want to see your pet without buying into a pet-native ecosystem or subscription.
-AVSAB's monitoring guidance is satisfied; ASPCA's framing of cameras as observation tools rather than treatments is preserved.
+Buy this if you want room visibility without a pet-native ecosystem or subscription.
+AVSAB's monitoring guidance is satisfied.
+ASPCA frames cameras as observation tools, not treatments.
 For shoppers who do not need treat tossing, this is the most honest budget pick in the category.

 Petcube Petcube Bites 2 Lite Interactive WiFi Pet Monitoring Camera